annikahannig/foremux/README.md

 In you project directory just run `foremux`.

+More advanced stuff:

+    Options:

-You can specify a different Procfile as first argument.
+        -f Procfile    specify a Procfile (e.g. for development)

+    Commands:

+        start          launch the Procfile
+        stop           stop all services

 **CAVEAT:** `foremux` will split and reorder all panes and will run the commands as specified in the Procfile.

 Running `foremux` in an empty window is advised.